|Location:||Dragon Bones Hill in Zhoukoudian Township, 50 kilometers south-west of Beijing.|

 |DEC-1987||inscribed on the UNESCO World Heritage List.|

-This site is world famous for the remains of the so called Peking Man.
-This Chinese apeman lived in the big cave for about 300,000 years intermittently, 670,000 to 410,000 years ago.
+This site is world-famous for the remains of the so called Peking Man.
+This Chinese "apeman" lived in the big cave for about 300,000 years intermittently, from 670,000 BP to 410,000 BP.

 After several smaller finds, in 1929 the first complete skull of Peking Man was discovered by Peiwenzhong of Beijing University.
 They first classified it as Sinanthropus pekinensis.
-Unfortunately the skull of the first Peking Man was lost during the Anti-Japanese War and its whereabouts are still a mystery.
+Unfortunately the skull of the first Peking Man was lost during the Anti-Japanese War and its whereabouts are still unknown.